-All of this is presented on a cloud platform accessible from any device, with multi-language support and the ability to generate a wide range of reports on the fly.
+All of this is presented on a cloud-based solution accessible from any device, with multi-language support and the ability to generate a wide range of reports on the fly.

-SAP SuccessFactors provides HR and workplace analytics solutions in five distinct segments — Core HR, Talent Management Solutions, Analytics, Social Collaboration, and Small Business Solutions.
+SAP SuccessFactors provides HR and workplace analytics solutions in five distinct segments — Core HR, Talent Management Software, Analytics, Social Collaboration, and Small Business Solutions.

-The Core HR element provides a central resource for employee control, as well as payroll.
+The Core HR element (Employee Central) provides a central resource for employee control, as well as payroll.
 The Analytics component provides workforce planning tools that help decision makers work on long-term planning.

 The Talent Solutions module helps provide dashboards for things like recruitment, on-boarding and incentives, with the key goal of helping to hire and retain talented people.